Licensed Drug and Alcohol Counselor: Job Description and Requirements

 To earn the NCC credential, candidates must complete a certain amount of relevant coursework, pass an exam and possess counseling experience.
 For the MAC credential, candidates must first already have earned the NCC credential and then complete coursework, pass an exam and possess counseling experience relevant to the topic of addiction.

 Even if postsecondary education is not required for licensure in one's chosen state, it is a good foundation from which to start a counseling career.
 Colleges offer certificate and associate degree programs in substance abuse counseling, which may include courses in the science of addiction, sociology and general counseling.
 For those who wish to pursue additional education, earning a bachelor's or master's degree in psychology may be a helpful option to consider.

-The U.S. Bureau of Labor Statistics reported that substance abuse and behavioral disorder counseling positions were predicted to grow at a faster-than-average rate of 27% between 2010 and 2020.
-Almost half of all professionals worked for individual and family services as of 2010.
-Substance abuse and behavioral disorder counselors made a mean yearly wage of $40,920 in May 2012.
+The U.S. Bureau of Labor Statistics reported that substance abuse and behavioral disorder counseling positions were predicted to grow at a faster-than-average rate of 31% between 2012 and 2022.
+Substance abuse and behavioral disorder counselors made a mean yearly wage of $41,090 in May 2013.

 Related to Licensed Drug and Alcohol Counselor: Job Description and Requirements

 Learn about the work responsibilities of a drug counselor.
 Find out the education prerequisites, licensure requirements, salary...